CrescentonC/mlscript/README.md

   compiled for both `amd64` and `arm64` platforms and pushed them to [DockerHub](https://hub.docker.com/r/crescentonc/lumberhack-docker/tags).
   One can pull the `amd64` image and launch a container with the following command:
+  [FIXME: in artifact submission do not use docker hub]

   ```
   docker pull crescentonc/lumberhack-docker:v0-amd64 [FIXME: change tag later]